 How to prevent a lapse in your life insurance policy

 Here are ways to protect yourself from losing your life insurance:

-Pay more than the minimum premium—Keep a float in your universal life insurance.
+You can keep afloat in your universal life insurance policy.
 You’ll also get tax-sheltered growth.

 You can reduce your premium by dropping any extras from your policy like child riders.
 Children don’t need life insurance because you’re paying the bills anyway.
 A rider is good for funeral expenses but may be unnecessary if you can afford it otherwise.

 Consider changing your payment options.

 Some plans let you pay premiums over a shorter period like 10 or 20 years and get guaranteed life coverage.
 You don’t have to worry about payments afterwards.
 Can you switch to a credit card premium payment?
 If you can pay annually, you could save about 18% on premiums, and it gives you a year to save up to pay.